-- The lightweight and portable build makes it easy to bring with you anywhere and is equally easy to store.
+- The lightweight and portable build make it easy to bring with you anywhere and is equally easy to store.

-- Most electric grills come with safety features that helps prevent accidents.
+- Most electric grills come with safety features that help prevent accidents.

-- Electric grills are designed to be incredibly convenient to operate, clean, and store.
+- Electric grills are incredibly convenient to operate, clean, and store.

 - You will need to plug it into a power outlet.
-If you will be using it outdoors, you are going to need an extension or a portable power source to use this type of grill.
+If you are using it outdoors, you will need an extension or a portable power source to use this type of grill.

-- Electric grills, depending on the model, will have a rather limited max temperature.
+- Electric grills, depending on the model, will have a somewhat limited max temperature.

 Top 5 Reviews of the Best Electric Grills For This Year's Selection

 After showing a thorough guide like above, it's unusual to let you out this vast market to analyze and pick your own product.
 We got everything covered in this article, with the top-5 list of the best electric grills to save you a great amount of time, check it out:

 1. Cuisinart GR-4NP1 5-in-1 Griddler

 In terms of versatility, the Cuisinart GR-4NP1 Griddler is one of the most impressive on this list.
 This grill is a standard grilling, full grill, panini press, and griddle in one device.
 This electric grill from Cuisinart is also well-built and is made of stainless steel, which significantly enhances its overall durability.

 The nonstick cooking plates can also be removed and reversed for easy cooking and cleaning.
 Over at the front side are three knobs for temperature control.
 In addition, the Cuisinart GR-4NP1 Griddler also comes with additional accessories such as a scraper and a recipe book to help get you started.